olivierbenard/olivierbenard/README.md

 # Hello, I am Olivier :wave:

-I am Data Architect with a focus on Cloud/Data Platform and a Software/Data Engineering background.
+I am a Data Architect with a focus on Cloud/Data Platforms and a Software/Data Engineering background.

 I lead architectural decisions that shape systems over the long term.
 My work helps prevent technical choices that quietly turn into long-term cost, ownership or scalability constraints.